Print and PDF Options

 The School also considers mid-career applicants who do not satisfy this grade average requirement, but who have demonstrated professional excellence over at least five years.
 Such applicants may use their high achievement in several designated university courses as evidence of their academic potential.
 These university courses are determined on an individual basis in consultation with the M.P.P.A.
 Supervisor.
 Contact the School for details.

-In some cases, applicants may be admitted to the program despite not having completed one of these prerequisite courses in economics or political science, on the condition that the course be extra to the degree requirements and be completed (with a grade of B+ or higher) in the first year of the program.
+In some cases, applicants may be admitted to the program despite not having completed these prerequisites, on the condition that the course(s) be extra to the degree requirements and be completed (with the minimum required grade, as discussed above) in the first year of the program.
 Nevertheless it is strongly recommended that students complete the prerequisites before starting the program, to ensure that their progress through the core courses is unimpeded.

 All applicants whose first language is not English must demonstrate proficiency in the English language.
 (See Section 3.6 of the General Regulations section of this Calendar for details.)